atomix24/atomix24/README.md

-- 👋 Hi, I’m @atomix24
+- 👋 Hi, I’m @narain
-- 👀 I’m interested in ETHICAL HACKING
+- 👀 I’m interested in
 - 🌱 I’m currently learning from online
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me narain2442@gmail.com